WAN-Solutions/wan24-Core/src/Wan24-Core Docs/index.md

     - Dispose attribute for fields/properties which should be disposed automatic when disposing
 - Type helper (type loading)
-- Secure byte array, which clears its contents when disposing
+- Secure byte and char array, which clears its contents when disposing
-- Pool rented array as disposable object
+- Pool rented array as disposable object (which optionally clears its contents when disposing; for byte/char arrays just like the `Secure*Array`)
 - Byte array extensions
     - Endian conversion
     - Bit-converter (endian-safe)
     - UTF-8 string decoding
+    - Clearing
+- Char array extensions
     - Clearing
 - Array helper extensions
     - Offset/length validation